Pauli resonance states in light nuclei: how they appear and how they can be eliminated: Method ROF

 At the end of this section we made preliminary conclusions concerning the REV and ROF methods.
 In all cases, presented above, both methods completely remove all detected Pauli resonance states.
 In many cases, both methods give close results for phase shifts.
-In some cases, phase shifts are somewhat (slightly) different.
-Such a difference as we demonstrated, appear when eigenfunctions of the norm kernel are spread over a large number of oscillator functions.
-In other words, removed eigenfunctions and removed oscillator functions are quit different.
-When results of both method coincide, removed eigenfunctions are presented mainly by removed oscillator functions.
+In some cases, phase shifts are somewhat different.
+Such a difference, as we demonstrated, appear, when eigenfunctions of the norm kernel are spread over a large number of oscillator functions.
+In other words, removed eigenfunctions and removed oscillator functions are quite different.
+When results of both methods coincide, the removed eigenfunctions are presented mainly by removed oscillator functions.

-We demonstrated that the ROF method, formulated in this paper, is an alternative method to the one suggested by Kruglanski and Baye.
-Advantage of the ROF is that it does no require an orthogonalization procedure of matrices of norm kernel and then transformation of matrix of Hamiltonian to new representation.
-This procedure is time consuming when a large number of basis functions are involved.
-We also demonstrated that oscillator representation is appropriate tool for studying effects of the Pauli principle on kinematic (matrix of norm kernel) and dynamics (matrix of a Hamiltonian) of two- and many-cluster systems.
+We demonstrated that, the ROF method formulated in this paper, is an alternative method to the one suggested by Kruglanski and Baye.
+Advantage of the ROF is that it does not require an orthogonalization procedure of matrices of norm kernel and then a transformation of matrix of the Hamiltonian to a new representation.
+This procedure is time-consuming when a large number of basis functions are involved.
+We also demonstrated that oscillator representation is appropriate tool for studying effects of the Pauli principle on kinematic (matrix of the norm kernel) and the dynamics (matrix of the Hamiltonian) of two- and many-cluster systems.

-\section{Conclusions \}
+\section{Conclusions}